opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. _using_sub-xsheets:

-Using Sub-xsheets
+Using Sub-Xsheets
 -----------------
-A sub-xsheet is a scene exposed in a single xsheet column.
-It can contain as many columns as you want, and other sub-xsheets as well.
+A Sub-Xsheet is a scene exposed in a single Xsheet column.
+It can contain as many columns as you want, and other Sub-Xsheets as well.

-When it is opened, the sub-xsheet contents are displayed in the xsheet pane.
-When it is closed, it is displayed in the xsheet as a light red column, with the column icon displaying a render of its content.
-The column cells displays the name of the sub-xsheet, and the cell number is a reference to the frame of the sub-xsheet content, i.e. cell 4 is a reference to frame 4 of the sub-xsheet.
+When it is opened, the Sub-Xsheet contents are displayed in the Xsheet pane.
+When it is closed, it is displayed in the Xsheet as a light red column, with the column icon displaying a render of its content.
+The column cells displays the name of the Sub-Xsheet, and the cell number is a reference to the frame of the Sub-Xsheet content, i.e. cell 4 is a reference to frame 4 of the Sub-Xsheet.

-The closed sub-xsheet column length depends on how many frames its content lasts at the time you create it, and it is not affected when you edit the sub-xsheet content.
+The closed Sub-Xsheet column length depends on how many frames its content lasts at the time you create it, and it is not affected when you edit the Sub-Xsheet content.

-Sub-xsheet columns can be animated like any other animation column, and FX can be assigned to it, affecting all the sub-xsheet content as a whole.
+Sub-Xsheet columns can be animated like any other animation column, and FX can be assigned to it, affecting all the Sub-Xsheet content as a whole.

-Sub-xsheet column cells can be edited, for example to create a cycle, or cut, copied and pasted like any other exposed level (see  :ref:`Working with Xsheet Cells <working_with_xsheet_cells>`  ).
-Like any other level, if some editing is performed in its frames, all the cells in the main xsheet referring to that sub-xsheet frame will consequently change their content.
-In case you want to create a copy of a sub-xsheet that refers to the same animation level database but whose content can be edited independently, you can choose to clone it.
+Sub-Xsheet column cells can be edited, for example to create a cycle, or cut, copied and pasted like any other exposed level (see  :ref:`Working with Xsheet Cells <working_with_xsheet_cells>`  ).
+Like any other level, if some editing is performed in its frames, all the cells in the main Xsheet referring to that Sub-Xsheet frame will consequently change their content.
+In case you want to create a copy of a Sub-Xsheet that refers to the same animation level database but whose content can be edited independently, you can choose to clone it.

-If you want to reset the editing of a closed sub-xsheet, you can resequence it, by resetting it to the original length and order of its contents.
+If you want to reset the editing of a closed Sub-Xsheet, you can resequence it, by resetting it to the original length and order of its contents.

-You can start a new sub-xsheet from a blank column, or you can load a scene previously created with OpenToonz as a level of the current scene.
-You can also collapse selected columns to form a new sub-xsheet to better manage the scene, for example you can collapse into a sub-xsheet all the columns used to define a character, or to explode the sub-xsheet to automatically bring all of its contents into the xsheet where it is exposed.
+You can start a new Sub-Xsheet from a blank column, or you can load a scene previously created with OpenToonz as a level of the current scene.
+You can also collapse selected columns to form a new Sub-Xsheet to better manage the scene, for example you can collapse into a Sub-Xsheet all the columns used to define a character, or to explode the Sub-Xsheet to automatically bring all of its contents into the Xsheet where it is exposed.

-As sub-xsheets can be loaded and saved, they can also be used for importing or exporting sections of an xsheet from one scene to another.
-For example, if you create a scene where several levels compose a character (head, body, shadow, etc.), you can save it as an xsheet, and import it later in a different scene as a sub-xsheet.
+As Sub-Xsheets can be loaded and saved, they can also be used for importing or exporting sections of an Xsheet from one scene to another.
+For example, if you create a scene where several levels compose a character (head, body, shadow, etc.), you can save it as an Xsheet, and import it later in a different scene as a Sub-Xsheet.

-When working in a sub-xsheet, by default only its contents are displayed in the work area.
-If you need to edit the sub-xsheet contents while looking at the whole scene contents, you can activate the Edit in Place mode.
+When working in a Sub-Xsheet, by default only its contents are displayed in the work area.
+If you need to edit the Sub-Xsheet contents while looking at the whole scene contents, you can activate the Edit in Place mode.

-Like standard xsheets, sub-xsheets can also contain audio files to be used for synchronizing a soundtrack with the animation.
-However, audio files loaded in sub-xsheets are ignored when an output file supporting audio is rendered, because the possibility to edit the sub-xsheet columns frame order could make the resulting soundtrack inconsistent (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).
+Like standard Xsheets, Sub-Xsheets can also contain audio files to be used for synchronizing a soundtrack with the animation.
+However, audio files loaded in Sub-Xsheets are ignored when an output file supporting audio is rendered, because the possibility to edit the Sub-Xsheet columns frame order could make the resulting soundtrack inconsistent (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 .. _creating_sub-xsheets:

-Creating Sub-xsheets
+Creating Sub-Xsheets
 ''''''''''''''''''''
-Sub-xsheets are managed by Xsheet menu commands, and by icons located on the right of the menu bar.
+Sub-Xsheets are managed by Xsheet menu commands, and by icons located on the right of the menu bar.

-When a sub-xsheet has not been created yet, only a single xsheet icon is displayed, representing the main xsheet.
-As soon as you create a sub-xsheet, a new icon is added on the right of the first one.
+When a Sub-Xsheet has not been created yet, only a single Xsheet icon is displayed, representing the main Xsheet.
+As soon as you create a Sub-Xsheet, a new icon is added on the right of the first one.

  |Toonz71_253|

-If you create a new sub-xsheet inside a sub-xsheet, another icon will be added, and so on.
-The icons are a reference that lets you understand in which level of the sub-xsheet hierarchy you are currently working: the icon on the far right is the current scene you are editing; icons on its left represent the different levels of the hierarchy.
+If you create a new Sub-Xsheet inside a Sub-Xsheet, another icon will be added, and so on.
+The icons are a reference that lets you understand in which level of the Sub-Xsheet hierarchy you are currently working: the icon on the far right is the current scene you are editing; icons on its left represent the different levels of the hierarchy.

-You can also create a sub-xsheet by collapsing one or several columns where levels are exposed, choosing to include when needed the pegbars to which the columns are linked; or you can cut or copy columns and drawings outside of the sub-xsheet, then paste them inside it.
+You can also create a Sub-Xsheet by collapsing one or several columns where levels are exposed, choosing to include when needed the pegbars to which the columns are linked; or you can cut or copy columns and drawings outside of the Sub-Xsheet, then paste them inside it.

-.. note:: The main xsheet will share with its sub-xsheets the animation level database, so if the same level is loaded in the main xsheet and in one of its sub-xsheets, the level and its properties are shared.
+.. note:: The main Xsheet will share with its Sub-Xsheets the animation level database, so if the same level is loaded in the main Xsheet and in one of its Sub-Xsheets, the level and its properties are shared.

-When copying sub-xsheet columns and cells, their copies refer always to the same sub-xsheet contents: if changes are made in the sub-xsheet, all the cells in the main xsheet referring to that sub-xsheet will consequently change their content.
-If you want to create a copy of a sub-xsheet whose contents can be changed independently as concerning internal level exposure, object animation and applied FX, it is possible to clone it.
+When copying Sub-Xsheet columns and cells, their copies refer always to the same Sub-Xsheet contents: if changes are made in the Sub-Xsheet, all the cells in the main Xsheet referring to that Sub-Xsheet will consequently change their content.
+If you want to create a copy of a Sub-Xsheet whose contents can be changed independently as concerning internal level exposure, object animation and applied FX, it is possible to clone it.

-.. tip:: **To create a sub-xsheet from a blank column:**
+.. tip:: **To create a Sub-Xsheet from a blank column:**

     1. Select a blank column.

-    2. Do one of the following to create the sub-xsheet:
+    2. Do one of the following to create the Sub-Xsheet:

-    - Choose Xsheet > Open Sub-xsheet.
+    - Choose Xsheet > Open Sub-Xsheet.

-    - Click the arrow button on the right of the xsheet icon.
+    - Click the arrow button on the right of the Xsheet icon.

-    - Right-click the column header and choose Open Sub-xsheet from the menu that opens.
+    - Right-click the column header and choose Open Sub-Xsheet from the menu that opens.

-    3. Start editing the sub-xsheet: you can perform every operation you can do in a standard scene, such as load or create animation levels, or edit the camera, table, pegbars and the column position.
-You can see that you are working in a sub-xsheet because on the right of the menu bar a new xsheet icon is displayed: the one on the right represents the current sub-xsheet, the one on the left the main scene.
+    3. Start editing the Sub-Xsheet: you can perform every operation you can do in a standard scene, such as load or create animation levels, or edit the camera, table, pegbars and the column position.
+You can see that you are working in a Sub-Xsheet because on the right of the menu bar a new Xsheet icon is displayed: the one on the right represents the current Sub-Xsheet, the one on the left the main scene.

-.. tip:: **To exit a sub-xsheet:**
+.. tip:: **To exit a Sub-Xsheet:**

     Do one of the following

-    - Choose Xsheet > Close Sub-xsheet.
+    - Choose Xsheet > Close Sub-Xsheet.

-    - On the right of the menu bar, click the xsheet icon on the left of the icon representing the current xsheet.
+    - On the right of the menu bar, click the Xsheet icon on the left of the icon representing the current Xsheet.

-.. tip:: **To open a closed sub-xsheet:**
+.. tip:: **To open a closed Sub-Xsheet:**

-    1. Select the sub-xsheet column in the xsheet, or the sub-xsheet node in the schematic.
+    1. Select the Sub-Xsheet column in the Xsheet, or the Sub-Xsheet node in the schematic.

     2. Do one of the following:

-    - Choose Xsheet > Open Sub-xsheet.
+    - Choose Xsheet > Open Sub-Xsheet.

-    - Click the arrow button on the right of the xsheet icons.
+    - Click the arrow button on the right of the Xsheet icons.

-    - Right-click the column header and choose Open Sub-xsheet from the menu that opens.
+    - Right-click the column header and choose Open Sub-Xsheet from the menu that opens.

-.. tip:: **To create a sub-xsheet by collapsing one or several columns:**
+.. tip:: **To create a Sub-Xsheet by collapsing one or several columns:**

-    1. Select the columns you want to be part of the sub-xsheet in the xsheet or in the schematic.
+    1. Select the columns you want to be part of the Sub-Xsheet in the Xsheet or in the schematic.

     2. Do one of the following: